EbizimohAbodei/Hub88_Task/README.md

 # Getting Started with Countries App

-A React application that provides all country names and codes.
+A React application that provides all country names and codes fetched from an API.
 Typescript and Graphql are used in the implementation.

+## Version control

+- Node: v18.6.0,
+- React: "react": "^18.2.0",
+- graphql: "^16.6.0",
+- @apollo/client: "^3.7.1"

 ## Before Starting the project

 - Navigate into the project directory
-- Install dependencies and packages. $ npm init or npm install
+- Install dependencies and packages. $ npm i or npm install

 ## Available Scripts